StevenBlack/k7waterfront/topic/_OMOAEmail2009-04-28.md

 * Transferring to them, from Transport Canada (TC), the responsibility for the production of compliance notices that certify that small vessels are constructed according to regulated standards.
 * Harmonizing the construction requirements for pleasure craft and non-pleasure vessels six metres and less in length.

-''Domestic and international coordination and cooperation:'' The proposed Regulations provide a number of alternatives (including references to United States and European standards) for the construction and stability of small vessels that were not previously permitted.
+**Domestic and international coordination and cooperation:** The proposed Regulations provide a number of alternatives (including references to United States and European standards) for the construction and stability of small vessels that were not previously permitted.
 The proposed Regulations also specify processes for certification of small vessel construction that are consistent with the United States and Europe.
 Consequently, it will be easier to build and certify small vessels for both domestic and foreign sales.

-''Performance measurement and evaluation plan:'' TC uses a number of sources, such as the Canadian Coast Guard (CCG), Canadian Red Cross, Lifesaving Society and Transportation Safety Board (TSB) databases to assess the efficacy of prevention and enforcement activities related to small vessels.
+**Performance measurement and evaluation plan:** TC uses a number of sources, such as the Canadian Coast Guard (CCG), Canadian Red Cross, Lifesaving Society and Transportation Safety Board (TSB) databases to assess the efficacy of prevention and enforcement activities related to small vessels.
 Since injuries and property damage are difficult to measure, TC has focused on fatalities as the key indicator of the success of its programs.

 Annual information and trends are easily extracted from these databases, and regulatory programs focused in order to address the portion of the population most at risk.